CripCircuit/Hello-World/README.md

 # Hello-World
-This is my first repository

 Greetings!

-I'm not brand new to coding but I've scratched the surface.
+I'm not completely brand new to coding but I'm still a noob.
+I'm very excited to learn as much as I can!
 Hopefully this will be the beginning of a long journey through coding. :3